Symmetry and short interval mean-squares

-If \thinspace $Q\ll N^{\lambda_f}$, uniformly $\forall n\ll N$ and for some $\lambda_f\in [0,1]$, then we say that $f$ has {\stampatello level} (at most) $\lambda_f$.
+where $g:\N \rightarrow \R$ is essentially bounded and $Q$ does not depend on $x\sim N$.
+If $Q\ll N^{\lambda_f}$ for some $\lambda_f\in [0,1]$ and uniformly for $n\ll N$, then we say that $f$ has {\it level} (at most) $\lambda_f$.
 Trivially, any essentially bounded arithmetic function is a sieve function of level at most $1$, while in the sequel a particular attention is given to arithmetic functions of level (strictly) less than $1$.

-A typical case with an effective dependence of $Q$ on $x$ is the divisor function $d_k=d_{k-1}\ast \1$, to which the last section \S5 is devoted, in order to accomplish a discussion commenced in [C-L], on the problem of showing sufficient proximity of the analytic and the arithmetic forms of the short interval mean value.
+A typical case where $Q$ depends on $x$ is the divisor function $d_k=d_{k-1}\ast \1$.
+The last section is devoted to such a case, in order to accomplish a discussion, commenced in [C-L], on the problem of showing sufficient proximity of the analytic and the arithmetic forms of the short interval mean value.
+Here we are going to explore further the relation between weighted Selberg integrals of $g\ast \1$ and $g$.
+Our next result yields that (roughly speaking) if $J_g(N,H)$ is close enough to ${\widetilde{J}}_g(N,H)$, then the same happens with $J_{g\ast\1}(N,H)$ and ${\widetilde{J}}_{g\ast\1}(N,H)$.